Do the Digit Insurance

 It ingrained an intent of savings in taxpayers, which was beneficial in an emergency and inflation.
 Investors had no choice but to invest in specified instruments under tax benefits.
 Therefore, they could not invest in better-performing instruments even if they wanted.

-More beneficial for taxpayers with income on the higher side.
+It is more beneficial for taxpayers who have income on the higher side.
 The proceedings of the old tax regime used to demand documents and proof of investments.

 Pros and Cons of New Tax Regime